Akhil2k01/MuleSoft_Moviesdb/README.md

 # MuleSoft_Moviesdb
 MuleSoft exercise on creating a Movies database using SQLite and java.

-Using SQLitejdbc the database is connected moviesdb.java is the source java program in which we are using CREATE,INSERT and SELECT operations. movie.db is the database produced by the program moviesdb.java.
+Using SQLitejdbc the database is connected. moviesdb.java is the source java program in which we are using CREATE,INSERT and SELECT operations. movie.db is the database produced by the program moviesdb.java.